gke/UAVXArm/wiki/UAVXFixedWing.md

 The RollPitchMix parameter provides anticipatory, or feedforward, up-elevator in rolls and should be used carefully.
 Perhaps start with 20%.

-The Horizon parameter controls determines at what stick deflection the aircraft goes to full rate control behaviour when rate control mode is selected.
-This could be reduced to say 5%.
+The Horizon parameter controls determines at what stick deflection the aircraft goes from rate control to direct control (i.e. no stabilisation) rate control mode is selected.

 The default RTH Alt parameter is probably too low and could be doubled.
 When RTH is engaged the aircraft will return and **orbit** at this altitude, not hover obviously, so it needs to be clear of obstacles like trees, flag poles and buildings.